 Neck support and a firm mattress

 After you’ve figured out the best way to arrange the pillows around your body, you need to support your neck and head.
 For some people, a rolled up towel is just enough neck support.
 Other people can’t sleep without a pillow.
 In that case, opt for a thinner pillow to get the proper neck support when sleeping on your back.
-A good option for back sleepers is the ComforPedic Harmony memory foam pillow.
+Both the Malouf Contour Dough Memory Foam Pillow and the Technogel Contour Gel Memory Foam Pillow are good options for back sleepers.
 It’s essential to follow the natural curve of the spine, and these two pillows both offer a shape that supports your neck without unnaturally lifting your head, which can cause headaches.

 We know it’s not easy to train yourself sleep on your back, but the health benefits make it worth trying.
 From helping you stay looking young longer (by preventing sleep wrinkles that occur when sleeping on your side) to preventing joint and back pain, it’s no wonder sleeping on your back is considered the best sleep position.